SRoddis/Mongo.Migration/Readme.md

 ## Dependency injection
 With the latest update (3.0.94) I added a requested feature to `Mongo.Migration`. `Migration` can be injected with dependencies from now on.

+#### .NetCore
+It is pitty simple with .NetCore. `Mongo.Migration` uses the `IServiceProvider` to resolve all used dependencies.
+So you have access to all registered dependencies.

 #### .Net Framework
 When you initialize `Mongo.Migration` you can now add a `IContainerAdapter`.
 At the moment following Containers can be used out of the box:
 - LightInject